codahale/sneaker/README.md

 sneaker rm /example/secret.txt
 ```

-#### Packing And Unpacking
+#### Packing Secrets

-To install a secret on a machine, you'll need to first create a package:
+To install a secret on a machine, you'll need to pack them into a
+tarball:

 ```shell
 sneaker pack /example/* example.enc.tar